Katrinaqr/menu_RestApi/README.md

 It is possible to log in and log out.
 Each user has certain rights (view, add, edit, delete menu categories).

-The documentation is written using the Postman application. https://www.postman.com
+Requests were checked using the application Postman. https://www.postman.com

 Used Python 3.9, Flask and SQLite.